Anti-Catholicism: Newfoundland

 Newfoundland long experienced social and political tensions between the large Irish Catholic working-class, on the one hand and the Anglican elite on the other.
 In the 1850s, the Catholic bishop organized his flock and made them stalwarts of the Liberal party.
 Nasty rhetoric was the prevailing style elections; bloody riots were common during the 1861 election.
-The Protestants narrowly elected Hugh Hoyles as the Conservative Prime Minister.
+The Protestants narrowly elected Hugh Hoyles as the Conservative premier.
 Hoyles unexpectedly reversed his long record of militant Protestant activism and worked to defuse tensions.
 He shared patronage and power with the Catholics; all jobs and patronage were split between the various religious bodies on a per capita basis.
 This 'denominational compromise' was further extended to education when all religious schools were put on the basis which the Catholics had enjoyed since the 1840s.
 Alone in North America Newfoundland had a state funded system of denominational schools.
 The compromise worked and politics ceased to be about religion and became concerned with purely political and economic issues.